Last Updated on November 1, 2023 by Sorin Petroj

 Secondly, the top of the racket should be up, and instead of making forward movements, you will react abruptly to the side when in contact with the ball.
 In this way, the stability of the block remains, but you also add lateral rotation.
 Koki Niwa, the Japanese male table tennis player is the best at this skill.

 Thirdly, the best way to practice is with ping pong robots because they throw you an unlimited number of balls.
 If you play with a partner or a club friend, it will happen that he will get bored of constantly spinning while you practice that block.
-This is due to the fact that the very awkward ball returns and will not be able to switch constantly as usual in training.
+Because of that the very awkward ball returns and will not be able to switch constantly as usual in training.

 How to successfully do a banana flip?